apernet/OpenGFW/README.md

 **[中文文档](README.zh.md)**
 **[日本語ドキュメント](README.ja.md)**

 OpenGFW is your very own DIY Great Firewall of China (https://en.wikipedia.org/wiki/Great_Firewall), available as a flexible, easy-to-use open source program on Linux.
 Why let the powers that be have all the fun?
-It's time to give power to the people and democratize censorship.
-Bring the thrill of cyber-sovereignty right into your home router and start filtering like a pro - you too can play Big Brother.
+It's time to give power back to the people and democratize censorship.
+Bring the thrill of cyber-sovereignty right into your home router and start filtering like a pro - you can play as Big Brother too.

 Telegram group: https://t.me/OpGFW